Trinity House: Trinity High Water

-This established a benchmark which was supposedly extended for further purposes e.g. the sill heights of other docks and for high water also.
+This established a benchmark which was supposedly extended for further purposes eg. the sill heights of other docks and for high water also.

+Trinity High Water was marked on the bridges in the tidal Thames and at each such location denoted the average level attained by the highest normal (spring) tides; occasional freak tides could rise several feet higher.

 Trinity High Water Mark was much used as a datum in London for legal purposes.
 It was required to be marked on all drawings of property adjacent to the river when submitted to the Thames Conservancy.
 As another example, the minimum height of river walls were specified in feet and inches above T.H.W.
 The benchmark was used in other contexts, such as "Luton is 400 feet above Trinity high-water"; the elevations of water reservoirs; depths in the Geological Survey (London Basin); the depth of an archaeological find; and for railway elevations.

 Despite the importance of the Trinity Standard benchmark for legal purposes, it appears that there were discrepancies, some of them grave.
 Inconsistent standards purporting to be T.H.W. existed.
 Some stones set by Captain Huddart afterwards could not be found.